Inner City 100

 We’re excited to expand upon and further diversify this impressive group of business leaders by celebrating and promoting our 2021 Inner City 100 (IC100) winners that represent a vast range of industries, including construction, advertising, and retail.

-Recording financial growth year over year is a significant accomplishment.
-IC100’s class of 2021 sustained their momentum amid the unprecedented challenges faced during the pandemic to greatly expand their respective businesses’ revenue – a tremendous accolade to be celebrated!
+Achieving multi-year financial growth is a significant accomplishment.
+IC100’s class of 2021 sustained their momentum amid the unprecedented challenges faced during the pandemic to greatly expand their respective businesses’ revenue – a tremendous milestone we’re proud to celebrate!

 2021 Impact Snapshot: Inner City 100